syh7/DnDwiki/src/main/resources/parsed/darninia/session 9 - skin to win.md

 - Wacomar stays with Faramar

 + Dalynn ritual casts Speak with Animals
-+ Mama of dandy-cub has been gone for a few days
++ Mama of [Dandy](https://bookstack.hemels.me/books/Darninia/page/dandy)-cub has been gone for a few days
 + we are new mamas
 + dandylions are herbivores and are ridiculously cute, with bulbs at the end of their tail that can get fluffy and petals that close around their head when they sleep